The Kingfisher Development Project

 - In addition to the FEED, the PAU monitored and participated in several technical studies for the Kingfisher Project including; feasibility study on KFDA 3D seismic re-acquisition, updates and optimization work on the Field Development Plan (FDP), drilling and well engineering studies, Geotechnical investigations at the CPF, well-pads, flow-lines and feeder-line to acquire site specific soils/sub-soils and ground-water conditions data to guide the design of foundations for the proposed oil production facilities and well integrity campaigns for the wells in KFDA.

 - The Environmental and Social Impact Assessment (ESIA) report for the KFDA was submitted to the National Environment Management Authority (NEMA) on 28th December, 2018.
 Following the ESIA review, the PAU organised two public hearings for the ESIA on 19th and 21st June, 2019 at in Kikuube and Hoima Districts, respectively, which were attended by over 10,000 participants.
 The key issues raised include the need for clear livelihood restoration programmes, local content development and management of impacts on the lake and other protected areas.
-Following the hearings, the ESIA report continues to be updated and a final copy will be submitted to NEMA for consideration, and issuance of an ESIA certificate.
+Following the hearings, the ESIA report was updated and a final copy submitted to NEMA for consideration.
+The ESIA certificate was subsequently issued in March 2020.

 - The acquisition of land for the KFDA is being taken forward through development and implementation of three (03) Resettlement Action Plans (RAPs) in a phased manner.
 The total land requirement for the KFDA is approximately 705 acres.
 The progress of the land acquisition for the Kingfisher Development project is at 80%.